Nobusuke Kishi: Connections to the Unification Church

 Beginning in the mid-1960s, Kishi developed connections to the Unification Church (UC, sometimes known as the "Moonies") in Japan.
 The sect shared Kishi's commitment to anti-communism and enjoyed protection from prosecution by the LDP.
 Kishi was publicly known as a friend of the sect's leader Sun Myung Moon (1920–2012).
 Their headquarters in Japan was built “on land in Tokyo once owned by Kishi."
 When Moon was convicted and jailed for tax evasion in the United States, Kishi wrote a letter asking President Ronald Reagan to correct the "injustice" and release Moon.
 At this point, the UC's forcible recruitment of young people in Japan had already garnered attention as a societal problem, but Kishi evaluated the leader of the cult as "sincere and valuable."
 The relationship between the Kishi and Abe families and the UC was maintained even after that.
 The LDP/UC cooperation has carried on until the present day.

-Tetsuya Yamagami, the suspect in the assassination of Kishi's grandson Shinzo Abe, blamed the UC for his family's financial problems and his older brother's death from neglected leukemia, holding a grudge against the group.
-Researching the church's connections to Abe in the months before the attack, he blamed Abe and Kishi for spreading the church's influence in Japan.
+Tetsuya Yamagami killed Kishi's grandson Shinzo Abe and blamed the Unification Church for his family's financial problems and his older brother's death by suicide because his lymphoma was neglected.
+Researching the church's connections to Abe in the months before the assassination Yamagami blamed Shinzo Abe and Kishi for spreading the church's influence in Japan.